 Subject: The subject of the processing of the Personal Data supplied by the Processor is the performance of the Services and according to the additional instructions of the Controller.

 Duration: The Processor will process the Personal Data provided during this Agreement, unless otherwise agreed in writing.

 Nature and purpose: the Processor will process the Personal Data provided as necessary to perform the Services in accordance with this Agreement and as directed by the Controller.

 Categories of personal data: the personal data provided may include, among others, the following categories of personal data:

 - Contact information;

-- Information collected about customer's use of their browser.
+- Information collected about the client's use of your browser.

-Categories of data subjects: The Supplied Personal Data may include, but is not limited to the following categories of data subjects:
+Categories of data subjects: The Personal Data provided may include, among others, the following categories of data subjects: